All our templates are customizable, and can be accepted online.

 For freelancers, a time comes when you’ve got to submit a software proposal template if you’re to be considered for a job.
 Reaching this point means that, at least, the previous communication has been successful.
 With the request for a proposal, the excitement goes overdrive, especially if it’s your first big project.
-If you’re like the many other developers who’re not into the administrative end of things, this whole proposal thing might come forth as a stumbling block.
+If you’re like the many other developers who’re not into the administrative end of things or calculating their software developer tax deductions, this whole proposal thing might come forth as a stumbling block.

 How do you go about it?
 Do you let a lucrative project go because of a mere software development proposal sample in PDF format?
 No way!